AhmadAlhussin2/job-opportunities-bot/README.md

 - ### wire

-    A Python script is implemented to relay requests from the main server to the Nginx server.
+    This script is implemented to relay requests from the main server to the Nginx server.

     The functionality of this script resembles a Remote Procedure Call (RPC), as it receives database requests and Telegram chat IDs, forwarding them to the Nginx server.

-- ### nginx server
+- ### Nginx server

     To optimize performance, an Nginx server is implemented as a proxy passer and load balancer.
 This configuration is particularly effective since database operations are significantly more resource-intensive than waiting for new messages.